 In July 2003, we issued \$90 million aggregate principal amount of zero coupon convertible senior notes due July 2023.
 The notes are convertible into our common stock at a conversion price of \$44.76 per share, subject to adjustment upon the occurrence of specified events, which would result in the issuance of an aggregate of approximately two million shares.
 Therefore, each \$1,000 principal amount of the notes will initially be convertible into 22.3414 shares of our common stock.
 Each holder of the notes will have the right, at the holder's option, to require Sohu to repurchase all or any portion of the principal amount of the holder's notes on July 14 in 2007, 2013 and 2018 at a price equal to 100% of the outstanding principal amount.
 We had early redeemed our zero coupon convertible senior notes with face value of \$30,220,000 from the market in 2005 and 2006.
-As of June 30, 2006, the face value of remaining outstanding zero coupon convertible senior notes was \$59.8 million.
+As of September 30, 2006, the face value of outstanding zero coupon convertible senior notes was \$59.8 million.
+All of the outstanding notes were classified as current liability as of September 30, 2006.
 We may also be required to repurchase all of the outstanding notes following a fundamental change of Sohu, such as a change of control, prior to maturity.
-We may not have enough cash on hand or the ability to access cash to pay the notes if presented for redemption on a fundamental change, on a redemption date referred to above or at maturity.
+We will continue to repurchase the outstanding notes on an ongoing and opportunistic basis.
+However, we may not have enough cash on hand or the ability to access cash to pay the notes if presented for redemption on a fundamental change, on a redemption date referred to above or at maturity.
 In addition, the redemption or purchase of our notes with shares of our common stock or the conversion of the notes into our common stock could result in a reduction of our earnings per share.